ryanwoldatwork/InterimPerformance-Dot-Gov-2018/cx/dashboard/HISPs/sba-fo.md

 hisp_service_id: sba-fo
 layout: hisp
 logo_type: seal
-hisp_profile_headline: "Field Operations Lent $30 billion + to small businesses, supporting 600,000 jobs."
+hisp_profile_headline: "In 2018, SBA provided for more than $30 billion in loans to small businesses, supporting 600,000 jobs."
 ---

 {:.cx-section-heading}